lasalmi/push_swap/readme.md

 ## CHECKER TO DO:
 Input validator
-	-Error if bigger than integer
-	-Argument not integer
-	-Duplicate values
-	-Given instruction doesnt exist
-How to store the stacks?
+	-Error if bigger than integer - Atoll compare to max_int and strlen -Argument not integer -issign and isdigit after -Duplicate values -comparison to existing list (or array for speed) -Given instruction doesnt exist -strncmp doesnt match with the instruct How to store the stacks?
 	-Linked list?
 Double linked?
 Functions to handle the swap arguments